AlPaov/blogProject/README.md

-Create .env in backend with names:
+Create .env in backend folder with names:

 SECRET_KEY = ""
 ALGORITHM = ""